darkice1/EASYWORDPRESS/README.md

 - `./gradlew publishAndCloseSonatype` &mdash; stage a release on OSSRH; requires `centralUsername` and `centralPassword` Gradle properties.

 ## Contributing
 Please follow the coding guidelines in `AGENTS.md`, keep English and Chinese documentation in sync, and include test evidence (for example `./gradlew test`) in pull requests.
+Whenever features change, update both `README.md` and `README.zh-CN.md`, and append a reverse-chronological entry to `CHANGELOG.md`.
 Contributions are welcome!

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.